 Step 1: Make Hot Tea or Coffee to Begin Staining

 I brewed some hot tea using our Keurig machine.
-After it cooled, using a chip brush I began adding the tea to stain these naturally.
+After it cooled, using a chip brush I began adding the tea to stain the berry crates naturally.

 - wood berry crates